Frequently Asked Questions

 None.
 However, Forum members are encouraged to participate in the activities of the Forum, which will vary over time.
 Topical working groups will form for short periods at the direction of the Forum Steering Committee to address specific tasks.
 Surveys will be sent out to gather important data and feedback.

-No. There is no membership charge, and our funding will be provided primarily through government grant awards, supplemented by income from donations and fundraising.
+Yes, Forum membership is absolutely free.
+There is no membership charge, and our funding will be provided primarily through government grant awards, supplemented by income from donations and fundraising.
 The budget will be made up of expert advice, advertising, marketing, meeting venue and admin costs.

 7. What is the organisational construct of our Ottershaw Neighbourhood Forum?